How Long After a Car Accident Can You Sue in Pittsburgh?

 Discovery and Trial

-If the case isn’t dismissed or settled, it proceeds to the “” phase, where both parties gather evidence.
+If the case isn’t dismissed or settled, it proceeds to the “” phase, where both gather evidence.
 This process can involve depositions, document requests, and .
-Following discovery, if the case hasn’t been settled, it goes to trial where a verdict is reached.
+Following discovery, if the case hasn’t been settled, it goes to trial where a is reached.

 While this overview provides a simplified look at the process, each car accident lawsuit can have its unique twists and turns.
 An attorney is best suited to guide you through the complexities of your specific case.